 About the Program

-Two Mesquite police officers who are assigned full time to the program during the school year.
+Two Mesquite police officers are assigned full time to the program during the school year.
 A team teaching approach allows each member to contribute unique skills and experience to the lessons.
 There are many teaching methods used to enhance the program from class discussion, role play, puzzles and competitive games.
 The students are encouraged to participate.

 Building Positive Relationships